-Gas Accessible parts of the system were visually inspected with syst Gas Accessible parts of the system were visually inspected without removing fittings.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply of gas.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply of water.
-There is a three piece bathroom suite.
+Sanitary fittings are on modern lines.
 No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
 Timbers are assumed to be in a satisfactory condition.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 Heating is by means of a gas fired central heating system.
-The system is fired by a Heatline boiler.
-Radiators are installed within.
+The system is fired by a Worcester Greenstar boiler with radiators installed within.
+The boiler is located in the bedroom cupboard.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Upgrading of smoke detectors may be required.
-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
+We are advised that fire detection equipment within the property fully complies with Scottish Government standards effective from February 2022 and this should be confirmed by the purchaser.